pyfsi/coconut/README.md

 # CoCoNuT - Coupling Code for Numerical Tools

-CoCoNuT is a Python package for partitioned multi-physics simulations, with a focus on fluid-structure interaction.
+CoCoNuT is a light-weight Python package for efficient partitioned multi-physics simulations, with a focus on fluid-structure interaction.
 Thanks to its fully modular approach, the package is versatile and easy to extend.
 It is available under the GPL-3.0 license.